How we decided on the team name

 I purchased my first car a Land Rover, Discovery 1 and I went about preparing the car and myself to enter a "British Cross Country Championship" event.

 At the end of 2011, I entered my first event, joining the last event of the BCCC season at Nescliff, as a clubman entry with the help of a "brave" and experienced navigator.

 This event proved to be a lot of fun and taught me a lot about both myself, the car and our capabilities, sometimes exceeding both.

-This was us at the 2018 Welsh Hill Rally, on a very hot weekend at Walters Arena, South Wales.
+This is us at the 2018 Welsh Hill Rally, held on a very hot weekend at Walters Area south Wales.